Investigating the role of learning analytics on assessment and learning of clinical skills

 Dr Jonathan San Diego (email@example.com)

-For further information on education research, see Dental Education and Learning Technology research.
+For further information on education research, see Centre for Dental Education.

 Back to Research Projects main page.